Satyananda yoga teachers near you

-How can Satyananda yoga nourish your soul?
+How can Satyananda yoga nourish you?

 Developed by Sri Swami Satyananda Saraswati in the 1960s, the yoga style that now bears his name began as the Bihar school of yoga.
 It is a gentle and holistic combination of practices intended to benefit the body, mind and spirit.
 Satyananda is often referred to as a yoga of ‘head, heart and hands’, symbolising the way it draws on the many branches of yogic tradition to support the different aspects of the human experience.